BYossarian/just-this-once/README.md

 `startTime` - this is the start time in milliseconds used in TOTP in order to calculate the time-based counter

 `timeStep` - this is the time-step in milliseconds used in TOTP in order to calculate the time-based counter

+`verifyWithOneTimeStep` - due to the possibility that the clocks between the client and the server are slightly out of sync (and also due to the non-zero amount of time required to transmit the candidate passcode from the client to the server), it's common for implementations to give a leeway of +1/-1 time-step when verifying the TOTP code.
+This implementation also defaults to verifying using +1/-1 time-step, but that behaviour can be used off by setting `verifyWithOneTimeStep` to `true`

 ### generateHOTP(secret, counter, options)
 ### verifyHOTP(candidate, secret, counter, options)